One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 For a free drawing software, ibis Paint is a very versatile app.
 It offers tons of brushes, materials, fonts, screen tones, blending modes, and many others.

-While there’s a lot to choose from, ibis Paint is very intuitive and user-friendly, so you won’t have much trouble navigating through this art app.
+While there’s a lot to choose from, ibis Paint is intuitive and user-friendly, so you won’t have much trouble navigating through this art app.

-It’s a bit like procreate in terms of its user-friendly interface.
+It’s a bit like Procreate in terms of its user-friendly interface.

-A lot of free drawing software, for mobile, will have some limitations.
+A lot of free drawing software for mobile will have some limitations.

 However, ibis Paint has none of that!